ONOKANA8/SolarPanelsNasa/_posts/2024-05-16-Deployment-Airflow-Data-Pipeline-on-AWS-Cloud.md

 ![putty inetrface](https://github.com/ONOKANA8/SolarPanelsNasa/blob/airflowetl/images/putty_interface.png?raw=true)

-You might invite to type username of your instance.
+You might be invited to type username of your instance.
 If all goes well you might fall on your ec2 terminal like this :

 ![ec2_terminal_interface](https://github.com/ONOKANA8/SolarPanelsNasa/blob/airflowetl/images/ec2_terminal_interface.png?raw=true)